How Can I Manage My Diabetes?

 4. There are a number of online resources and publications that specifically address nutrition, meal planning, and recipe information for individuals with diabetes:

 - A selection of diabetes-friendly recipes from Diabetes Self-Management Magazine

 - The Nutrition & Recipes and Cookbook sections of the American Diabetes Association website

 Physical activity includes formal exercise as well as sports, leisure or recreational activities, and even household chores.
 You can accumulate a minimum of 30 minutes of activity throughout the day by making simple changes in your level of physical activity, such as taking the steps instead of the elevator and walking to the store instead of taking the bus or driving.
-To improve health the U.S. Surgeon General recommends moderate physical activity most, preferably all, days of the week.
+To improve health, the U.S. Surgeon General recommends moderate physical activity most, and preferably all, days of the week.

 What is moderate physical activity?
-See the chart below for some ideas.

 - Mild intensity: Bowling, strolling (walking 2 mi/hr), billiards, stretching, stationary cycling (5 mi/hr)